leonardbermundo/student-depression-prediction/README.md

 ## 🔍 Key Insights
 - Students experiencing high academic pressure and financial stress are significantly more likely to be at risk
 - Handling class imbalance (SMOTE) improved model performance
 - Prioritizing recall ensures better identification of vulnerable individuals

 ---

+## 💡 Recommendations
+- As a call to action, we are recommending for students to promote lifestyle & well-being through structured routines, implement campus wellness programs, improve access to counseling services and peer support groups, and to encourage healthy coping mechanisms.

+---